Bridging the Gap Between Patient-specific and Patient-independent Seizure Prediction via Knowledge Distillation: Experiments

 \subsection{Experimental Setup}

-Without loss of generality, we choose two methods using the original EEG signal as input and the other two methods using measurement of EEG signals as input.
-We briefly introduce these four deep learning based state-of-the-art methods adopted in this paper: \begin{itemize} \item Lightweight solution: Zhang \textit{et al.}~\cite{Zhang2021} proposed to first calculate the Pearson correlation coefficient (PCC) \cite{00000539-201805000-00050} across all EEG channels, then the PCC matrix is then fed into a CNN based neural network for seizure prediction.
+We adopt four deep learning based state-of-the-art methods and compare the performance of training with and without our proposed training scheme.
+In particular, two of these methods take raw EEG signals as input, while the remaining two methods adopt manually extracted features of EEG signals as input to the neural network.
+We briefly introduce these adopted in this paper: \begin{itemize} \item Lightweight solution: Zhang \textit{et al.}~\cite{Zhang2021} proposed to first calculate the Pearson correlation coefficient (PCC) \cite{00000539-201805000-00050} across all EEG channels, then the PCC matrix is then fed into a CNN based neural network for seizure prediction.
 Their approach is lightweight in that the size of the PCC matrix is only related to the number of channels, not the length of the signal. \item End-to-End approach: Xu \textit{et al.}~\cite{Xu2020} proposed to use 1-dimensional (1D) kernels in the shallower layers of the CNN network and 2D kernels in the deeper layers.
 They claim that adopting different kernels helps to better model spatial-temporal characteristics.
 They use raw EEG signals as input to the CNN network. \item EEGNet: Lawhern \textit{et al.}~\cite{Lawhern2018} proposed to utilize temporal convolution, depthwise convolution, and separable convolution for optimal spatial filtering and filter-bank construction.
 Their approach reduces the number of trainable parameters of the CNN network compared with previous methods.
 They adopt original EEG signals as input to the CNN network. \item STFT CNN: Truong \textit{et al.}~\cite{Truong2018} proposed to first apply short-time Fourier transform (STFT) to the EEG signal, and then the 2-dimensional frequency-time matrix is fed into a 3-layer CNN for classification. \end{itemize}